SAP-archive/BUILD/README.md

 # Make a Contribution

 So you want to contribute to BUILD?
 Good choice!
 There is lots of scope for contribution, and there's plenty to do!
 Popular contributions include bug reports, feature requests, and new features.
-[This document](https://github.com/SAP/BUILD/blob/master/Contributing.md) describes how to make contributions to any of these modules.
+[This document](https://github.com/SAP/BUILD/blob/master/Contributing.md) describes how to make contributions to BUILD.

 # Licenses